 See below for the legal values and actions.
-It defaults to the value of database-type A database type specifier, i.e. a keyword.
+It defaults to the value of connect-if-exists.

+database-type A database type specifier, i.e. a keyword.
 This defaults to the value of is empty, a new connection is created.
 The default is NIL.
-This is a CLSQL extension.